JeremyLARDENOIS/pokemon-python/README.md

 - Add library `typing` and use of it
 - Implement tests
 - Implement defense/armor caracteristics
-- Add possibility to put options in arguments (ports, address ...)
 - Create differents class of player
 - Close socket when server crash except if mode restart always
 - Verify user entry